Power-law decay of weights and recurrence of the two-dimensional VRJP: Proof of the main result

 Our analysis starts with the quantity

 for which we proceed to establish upper and lower bounds (again, $u\in\R^\go$ and the integration is with respect to the Lebesgue measure on $\R^\go$).
-On the one hand, by the Cauchy-Schwartz inequality and~\eqref{eq:19half},
+On the one hand, by the Cauchy-Schwarz inequality and~\eqref{eq:19half},

 (recall that $\bar{T}^+, \bar{T}^-$ mean the transformations mapping $u$ to $u^+, u^-$, i.e., the transformations defined on the whole graph $G$ rather than just on the subgraph $H$.)
 On the other hand, by property \eqref{eq:Jacobian in E} of the good event $\mathcal{G}$ (which contains $\mathcal{I}$),